Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 Not afraid to use plenty of the color black, this bathroom brings together the best of both shades.
 The floor is elegant and has just enough pattern to be visually interesting; the walls and other vertical spaces are dominated by white and framed with just enough black to bring a good visual structure.

-If you like the look of the marble countertop in this bathroom learn how to get the look of marble for less.Continue to 7 of 20 below.
+If you like the look of the marble countertop in this bathroom, learn how to get the look of marble for less.Continue to 6 of 18 below.

 Get Bold With Contrasting Patterned Walls and Floors

 An all-black floor.
 An all-white wall.
 This should be stark and boring, but it isn't.
 Why?
-The patterns on each.
+It's all in the patterns.

-The tight and quickly moving herringbone pattern on the wall stands in contrast to the calmer, almost sluggish-looking hexagon on the floor.
+The tight and quick-moving herringbone pattern on the wall stands in contrast to the calmed-down feel of the hexagon on the floor.

 Fun and Traditional